501 Comments

 StonkyMcLawyer's avatar

 Dallas is way ahead of Miami to become the second financial hub.
-That seems no permanent.
+That seems like it will stick.
 Both Goldman and Wells Fargo are building huge campuses there, etc.

 Expand full comment